-With Winter slowly creeping in, it’s the perfect time to move out any stagnant, stale, or negative vibes before the cold sets in.
+With winter slowly creeping in, it’s the perfect time to move out any stagnant, stale, or negative vibes before the cold sets in.

-During Samhain, the veil between the spirit world and the physical world is at its thinnest so it is believed that spirits and ancestors come back to visit during this time.
-Performing a house cleansing and blessings gives a welcome space for all of your ancestors you want to come back and protective energy for any spirits you want to keep out.
+During Samhain, the veil between the spirit world and the physical world is at its thinnest, so it is believed that spirits and ancestors come back to visit during this time.
+Performing a house cleansing and blessings gives a welcome space for all of your ancestors.
+You want to come back and protective energy for any spirits you want to keep out.

 How to Perform a House Blessing & Cleansing

 This is a thorough house blessing and cleansing.
 Give yourself adequate time and space to fully devote yourself to this exercise.
-If you have a large house, you may want chunk your house into floors or rooms to perform this spread out over a couple of days.
+If you have a large house, you may want to chunk your house into floors or rooms to perform this spread out over a couple of days.

 What You’ll Need

 - Cleansing herb of choice (frankincense, mugwort, lavender, or sagebrush make good options)